This slightly spicy vegetarian White Bean Soup recipe is simple, hearty, and ready in under an hour, making it the perfect weeknight meal.

 - Salt and Pepper to taste

 - Prepare orzo to al dente in a medium sauce pan according to package directions.
 Drain.
-Pour into a separate bowl and mix in 1/2 tbsp. olive oil.
+Pour into a separate bowl and mix in 1/2 tbsp of olive oil.
 Set aside.

-- In a large pot, heat 2 tbsp. olive oil over medium high heat.
+- In a large pot, heat 2 tbsp olive oil over medium high heat.
 Add onion and celery.
 Season lightly with salt.
-Saute for about 7 minutes.
+Sauté until the onion becomes translucent.

 - Add vegetable broth, white beans and bay leaves, season with salt and pepper.
 Stir.
 Cover.
 Cook for 25 minutes, stirring occasionally.